Vectorial1024/multiton-dto/README.md

 In case the DTOs will never duplicate (e.g. RESTful API returning a single instance to the caller), simply don't invoke this library and this library will get out of the way.

-Consider this library as a loose analog of e.g. C#'s `struct` datatype.

 ## Installation
 via Composer: